jaspector

 The City of Santa Rosa adopts state building codes under the CID framework.
 A permit is required for all new construction, additions, structural alterations, and trade work (electrical, plumbing, mechanical), consistent with NMAC 14.5.2 and 14.7.2.
 Local ordinances may expand or clarify permit triggers; confirm with City Hall.

-Typical processing time is 1 to 3 weeks for residential; longer for commercial projects.
+Building permit processing times in Santa Rosa, NM typically run 1 to 3 weeks for residential; longer for commercial projects.
 Timelines are informal and vary based on staff availability..
+Timelines can vary based on project complexity and current department workload.